-Concerts are played for patients in nursing homes, hospitals, and hospices, as well as for those who are incarcerated in prisons and those staying in homeless shelters.
-These concerts are shorter versions of the formal ticketed concerts with much more discussion and interaction with the audience.
+We perform concerts for patients in nursing homes, hospitals, and hospices, as well as for those who are incarcerated in prisons and those staying in homeless shelters.
+These performances are shorter versions of the formal ticketed concerts with much more discussion and interaction with the audience.

 In addition to generating funding for the healing concerts, the public ticketed concerts feature Young Artist Performances by local high school and college level musicians, creating a space for talented aspiring musicians to develop experience and connect with professional performing artists.
 In its 2018-2019 season, PMHU will also offer a full Young Artist Mentorship Program in which young musicians will join PMHU artists in healing and outreach concerts and workshops, providing them with the opportunity to learn first-hand what it means to use art for social good while forging musical mentorships that may last a lifetime.